Josep Massot

 Josep Massot i Muntaner (3 November 1941 – 24 April 2022) was a Spanish historian, Roman Catholic monk and philologist.

-Biography
+Life and career

 Massot was born in Palma de Mallorca.
 He studied Romance philology at the University of Barcelona with literary historian Martí de Riquer i Morera and Joan Petit.
 Massot graduated from the University of Barcelona in 1963.

 Massot attended the Catalan University Studies of the Institute for Catalan Studies.
 He worked as a teacher at the University of Barcelona from 1970 to 1983, and was then appointed secretary of the International Association of Catalan Language and Literature.
 Massot was also the director of the Diccionari de Literatura Catalana from 1977 to 1979.